Satellite-Operations-Services-Optimizer/SOSO-Server/readme.md

 To install all the required Python packages, follow these steps:

-1. Open a command prompt and navigate to the directory containing `requiredLibs.txt`.
+1. Open a command prompt and navigate to the directory containing `requirements.txt`.
 2. Run the following command: pip install -r requirements.txt

 3. If one or more packages fail to install, you can attempt to install them individually with: pip install <package_name>